unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 3. Open the Assets folder in the Unity Project window.

-4. Drag and drop `UTS_ShaderOnly_v(version name).unitypackage` from the OS’ Explorer or Finder window into the the Assets folder in the Unity Project window.
+4. Drag and drop `UTS2_ShaderOnly_v(version name).unitypackage` from the OS’ Explorer or Finder window into the the Assets folder in the Unity Project window.

 <img width = "800" src="Images_jpg/DandD01.jpg">